-- Flipped classroom.
+Flipped classroom.
 Before most lectures, the instructor will upload videos containing some materials to be discussed in that lecture.
-The total length of those videos for one lecture will be around 60 to 90 minutes.
+The total length of those videos for one lecture will be around 90 to 120 minutes.
 Students must find their own time to watch the videos before the lecture.
 During lectures, we answer students' questions regarding materials in the videos, give examples, do on-site exercises and discussions, and introduce further materials.
-For most problems assigned in lectures, students form teams to discuss about and solve them. - Pre-lecture problems.
+For most problems assigned in lectures, students form teams to discuss about and solve them.

+- Pre-lecture problems.
 For each lecture that has lecture videos, there will also be a set of pre-lecture problems.
 While most pre-lecture problems are for you to practice by yourselves, one problem requires your submission.
 It should be submitted as hard copies at the beginning of each lecture.
 Each student needs to submit her own work.
-Copying will result in severe penalties for everyone involved.

-- Teams.
-Students must form teams to do lecture problems, paper presentations, and the two project.
+Copying will result in severe penalties for everyone involved. - Teams.
+Students must form teams to do lecture problems, paper summaries, case studies, and the final project.
 One's teams for these activities can be different.
 For lecture problems, each team should have two to three students.
 One may have different teammates in different weeks.
-The allowed sizes of teams for projects and presentations will be determined after the class roster is finalized. - Attendance and class participation.
+The allowed sizes of teams for other activities will be determined after the class roster is finalized. - Attendance and class participation.
 We encourage class participation and include it in evaluating each student.
 During lecture time, students are more than welcome to ask or answer questions and provide comments.
 One gets good participation grades if her/his participation enhances the learning experiences of the class or she simply impresses the instructor with her passion and diligence.
 We will use Piazza to do after-class on-line discussions.
 When one has any question, she/he is encouraged to post the question on the forum so that the whole class can benefit from the discussions.
 Of course, one may still choose to have private conversations with the instructor.
 We do not require one to attend all the lectures.
 If you have something to do, feel free to drop a class. - Office hour.
 You are welcome to have any kind of discussions with the instructor.
 You may ask him to clarify some concepts, give suggestions on case studies, or discuss the final project.
 Discussions not related to this course are also welcome.
-If you do not want to come in the designated time, feel free to send him an e-mail to schedule a meeting. - Paper presentations.
-Students will form teams to present academic papers.
-Each team will be responsible for one paper.
-Each oral presentation, including Q&A, must be done in 25 minutes with slides.
-On the date that a team present, they should submit their slides.
-The team that reviews this paper should submit their paper summary. - Projects.
-Students will form teams to do two projects by applying the techniques learned in this course.
-For the midterm project, a topic will be assigned, and each team constructs its own models and generate its own findings.
-A written report is required for the midterm project.
+If you do not want to come in the designated time, feel free to send him an e-mail to schedule a meeting. - Paper summaries and case studies Students will form teams to write summaries for academic papers.
+Details will be during the semester.
+For each case study, a topic will be assigned, and each team constructs its own models, conduct its own analysis, and generate its own findings.
+A written report is required for each case study. - Projects.
+Students will form teams to do a final project by applying the techniques learned in this course.
 For the final project, a direction will be assigned, and each team conducts its own research by defining its own research questions.
-Each team will make an oral presentation and submit a report.
+All or some teams will make an oral presentation and submit a report.
+All teams must submit a report.